rclations/rcp-csv-user-import/README.md

 # Restrict Content Pro - CSV User Import

-A plugin for importing a CSV of user accounts into Restrict Content Pro
+A plugin for importing a CSV of user accounts into Restrict Content Pro.

 ## Description